The Process of a Nursing Home Lawsuit in Richmond

 During the litigation process, your attorney may issue a settlement demand to the defendant, or the defendant may voluntarily extend a settlement offer.

-There is no exact order that all cases follow in litigation, which is why it’s hard to predict when nursing home negligence lawsuit settlements will happen.
+There is no exact order that all cases follow in litigation, which is why it’s hard to predict when nursing home abuse and neglect lawsuit settlements will happen.

 If you still cannot reach a settlement with the nursing home in the early stages of litigation, then your attorney will begin preparing your case for trial.